Donders-Institute/hpc-wiki-v2/docs/cluster_howto/hpcutil_doc.rst

 The ``webhook`` subcommand
 ==========================

 The ``webhook`` subcommand is used to manage the webhook facility of the HPC cluster.
+The webhook facility allows you to setup automatic job submission to the HPC cluster upon events of an external service/application supporting webhooks.

 To get the in-terminal help of the ``webhook`` subcommand, one uses the following command in the terminal:

 .. code:: bash